 Amanda joined Watsi on March 12th, 2013.
-Eight years ago, Amanda joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Amanda's most recent donation traveled 8,200 miles to support Kidus, a playful toddler from Ethiopia, to fund surgery for his birth condition.
+Nine years ago, Amanda joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Amanda's most recent donation traveled 8,600 miles to support Mai, a mother and refugee from Thailand, to fund a hysterectomy.

 Amanda has funded healthcare for 118 patients in 16 countries.